gradualcolors/l2d2-demo/README.md

 4. Will add more as testing becomes public

 ## Frequently Asked Questions
+> Will you add collab characters?
+- Yes, after I collect data on them.

 > Will you add a music uploader?
-- No plans to, unfortunately
+- No plans to, unfortunately.

 > What about voices?
 - Debatable but there's way too many sound files for me to extract and unlike models, harder to implement into an uploader.